For Undergraduates

 Annya Dahmani, PhD Student

-In this line of work, we are interested in how children and artificial intelligence systems explore and learn in their environments.
+In this line of work, we are interested in how humans (children and adults) and artificial intelligence systems explore and learn in their environments.
+Projects include looking at the explore-exploit tradeoff in different contexts, curriculum learning, social learning, concept learning, and gaining a better understanding of language models.

 We are looking for undergraduate RAs that are passionate about research, artificial intelligence, and cognitive development.
 Tasks include: data collection in children and adults and LLMs, designing studies, literature review, analyzing data, computational modeling.